cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 There are some reasons to use the feature:

 1. When you use a filter, objects that don't match the filter will be hidden.
-1. Fast navigation between the frames that have an object of interest.
-Use ``Left Arrow`` / ``Right Arrow`` keys for this purpose.
-If there are no objects matching the filter, the will go to arrows the previous/next frames which contains any objects.
+1. The fast navigation between frames which have an object of interest.
+Use the ``Left Arrow`` / ``Right Arrow`` keys for this purpose or customize the UI buttons by right-clicking and select "switching by filter".
+If there are no objects which correspond to the filter, you will go to the previous / next frame which contains any annotated objects.
 1. The list contains frequently used and recent filters.

 To use the function, it is enough to specify a value inside the ``Filter`` text